nesktf/website/data/blog/1761687330-designing-an-optimized-nullable-type-in-c++20/index.md

 ```

 However, as i just said this has some overhead from this flag (a *whole* extra byte, can you
 believe it?).
-So i thing that we can do better.
+So i think that we can do better.

 ## Using traits
 The only way (that i could think of) for us to eliminate this flag is to provide a "default" null